chanyaoying/rss-reader/README.md

-# Create T3 App
+# RSS reader

-This is an app bootstrapped according to the [init.tips](https://init.tips) stack, also known as the T3-Stack.
+This is an  app that is supposed to help me learn more about and get comfortable with the T3 stack according to [init.tips](https://init.tips).
+- React
+- Typescript
+- Next.js
+- tRPC
+- Tailwind

+Work in progress, but other projects first.